adamdec/evojam-services/evojam-invitation-service/README.md

 ## API Documentation

 Service REST endpoints are documented using Swagger (https://swagger.io/).
+Below you will find example queries that can be executed using curl.

 ### Add new invitation